aleesteele/aleesteele.github.io/_projects/2015-08-11-dear-new-york.md

 image: "../assets/img/dear-ny-preview.png"
 ---

-'Dear New York' was a street art project I developed for Gene Coleman, a photographer based in New York City.
+**'Dear New York'** was a street art project I developed for Gene Coleman, a photographer based in New York City.

 I met Gene back in 2014, and after discovering that he had been photographying New York since the late 1960s, helped him to digitize signficant portion of his 30+ year career.
-I also designed and coded a website for him, along with an accompanying video.
+I also designed and coded a website for him, along making an accompanying video.

 Dear New York was made in the winter of 2015, when we teamed up to develop a street art campaign that commented on the rapid development and gentrfication of New York City.